Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 Take this opportunity to double check your system; if you're building out a system based on characters (not words), you need to push that length out, exceed 15 characters if you can, as many as you can manage.
 If you're going on a word based system, remember that regardless of the numbers, symbols and so on that you add in to the mix, you need at least three randomly generated words in there from a *big pool* or words to give you complexity; use an online generator and if you can, push your word count up nearer 5.

-# building your first password
+# Building your first password

 So, now you have an idea of some possible systems and hopefully you have an idea of what systems suit you. **Let's make a passphrase**.